 The synovial membrane lines inner aspect of the fibrous capsule, the intracapsular portion of the femoral neck, glenoid labrum (both surfaces), transverse acetabular ligament, ligamentum teres, and fat in the acetabular fossa.
 It’s thin on the deep surface of the iliofemoral ligament where it’s compressed against the head.

-The iliofemoral ligament is inverted Y-shaped ligament, which is located anteriorly and closely combined with the capsule.
+The iliofemoral ligament is an inverted Y-shaped ligament, which is located anteriorly and closely combined with the capsule.
 Its apex is connected to the lower half of the anterior inferior iliac spine and area between it and above acetabular margin.
 Its base is connected to the intertrochanteric line.
 This ligament includes 3 parts- a Lateral thick group of oblique fibres, a medial thick group of vertical fibres, and a large central thin portion.

 Iliofemoral ligament is the most formidable ligament of body and prevents the trunk from falling backwards in the standing position.